Why Many Doctors Don’t Believe Chronic Lyme Disease

 Why do doctors dismiss chronic Lyme disease?

-What should I do if I’m dismissed?
+What should patients do if they are dismissed?

-Is medical abandonment recognized?
+Is medical abandonment recognized as an ethical issue?

 Dr. Daniel Cameron, MD, MPH